 Mission & History

 Boys & Girls Clubs of Mercer County provides young people, in Mercer County, ages 3-18, with social, enrichment and recreational activities.
-Our programs offered after school, on weekends, and over the summer, focus on improving youth outcomes in education, developing social emmotional competency and leadership skills, as well as teaching youth to develop healthy lifestyles through physical activity and nutrition.
+Our programs offered after school, on weekends, and over the summer, focus on improving youth outcomes in education, developing social emotional competency and leadership skills, as well as teaching youth to develop healthy lifestyles through physical activity and nutrition.

 Each year, more than 2,600 young people from around Mercer County, attend our programs.
 We are proud to have Club members from over 20 area schools, including teen members from five area high schools.
 We provide teens with access to college and career preparation programs, paid internships, mentorship programs and assistance with developing post-high school pathways.
-Every summer more than 700 children and teens enjoy swiming, art, sports, dance STEM and exciting field trips through our Summer Camps.
+Every summer more than 700 children and teens enjoy swimming, art, sports, dance STEM and exciting field trips through our Summer Camps.

 In 1937 the Boys Club of Trenton was formed to provide programs and services for the children and young people of Trenton.
 A group of businessmen (F. E. Schluter, Sr., James Kerney, Jr., Joseph Roebling, C. E. Stokes, Jr., John L. Williamson, and J. S. Hill – later joined by C. B. Gilbert, Sr.) visualized the need for a building-centered recreational, educational, and leisure-time facility for young boys and they gathered to form the Boys Club of Trenton.